sinarf/blog/_posts/2016-03-15-legalizeortraffic.md

 # legalisation

-Provide  a legal access to psychotrope substance.
-Allow information and harm reduction.
+A legal access to psychotrope substance.

+**Provides** information and harm reduction.

 # Traffic

 The prohibition generates traffic.
 This is a fact.

-Allow corruption and police state.
+**Provide**  corruption and police state.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">A rapid quizz about how to handle drugs.
 Are you for :</p>&mdash; Michel Blavin (@sinarf) <a href="https://twitter.com/sinarf/status/709820320815915009">March 15, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+I could have ask the following question : Are you racist?
+Yes means traffic. ;)